xXFranzFXx/Koel-Test-Automation-Framework/README.md

 * Jenkins - CI/CD<br>

 <h3>Overview</h3>
-This project provides a testing framework based on page object model to automate tests for the Koel web application.
+This project provides a framework  to automate tests for the Koel web application.
 There are multiple branches for different types of testing:<br>
 * db - Database testing<br>
 * api - REST api testing<br>
 * TestNG - TDD testing<br>